-I’ve recently had a good short conversation which a senior SharePoint developer, having worked more than 5 years in SharePoint area.
+I’ve recently had a good short conversation with a senior developer, having worked more than 5 years in SharePoint platform.
 He shared with me that he found SharePoint really challenging and really wanted to master it.
-It’s pretty difficult to him to have deep understanding about SharePoint plus update about this emerging technology.
+It’s pretty difficult for him to have deep understanding about SharePoint plus update about this emerging technology.
 He came to ask me my idea on what to do next to step up his experience in SharePoint development.

 What I’ve been realizing so far when approaching customers globally from Singapore, Japan to USA is that they tend to move to the cloud, namely SharePoint Online and leverage serverless solution.
 Even they have SharePoint On-premises, they still require client-side development.
 One of the big projects for a corporation in Japan I get involved for premier support is on the one transiting IBM Lotus Notes to SharePoint 2013 On-premises.
 Ironically they force us to use client-side technologies for all applications against the application re-development.
 A few projects for USA customers I involved also wish the same things, and with Azure integration.
 I don’t know whether IT executives or Microsoft consultant guys drive that way.
 From the past two years experience, client-side technologies and cloud adoption seem to be the keyword.
 Note that this is not SharePoint with Azure IaaS.
 This is SharePoint connecting to consume Azure PaaS services.